Skip to Content

 Regarding handicap discrimination, the Florida Civil Rights Act (FCRA) is supposed to be construed in accordance with the federal Americans with Disabilities Act (ADA).
 Florida law does not define what a handicap is, so the ADA’s definition is used.
 A disability is a mental or physical impairment that significantly restricts one or more major life activities of an individual, a record of that impairment, or a perception of having that impairment.
 Major life activities can include taking care of yourself, learning, working, performing manual tasks, seeing, walking, hearing, breathing, and speaking.

-Under the ADA, a qualified individual is someone with a disability who can do the essential job functions with or without a reasonable accommodation.
-When someone with a disability can do the essential job functions with a reasonable accommodation, the employer must provide the accommodation unless to do so would result in an undue hardship for the employer.
+Under the ADA, a qualified individual is someone with a disability who can do essential job functions with or without a reasonable accommodation.
+When someone with a disability can do the essential job functions with a reasonable accommodation, the employer must provide the accommodation unless doing so would result in an undue hardship for the employer.
 Our Miami employment discrimination attorneys can help employees pursue reasonable accommodations.
 Reasonable accommodations might include a modified work schedule, job restructuring, reassignment, and an additional unpaid leave.

 Section 11A-26 in Miami-Dade County

 Under an ordinance entitled Section 11A-26, it is illegal for an employer to engage in certain employment practices based on an employee’s color, race, ancestry, national origin, religion, pregnancy, sex, age, disability, marital status, familial status, gender expression, gender identity, sexual orientation, or perceived or actual status as a victim of domestic violence, dating violence, or stalking.
 Practices that are prohibited include failing to hire, discrimination, and printing or causing to be printed or circulated an ad or publication that suggests that any of these groups is preferred or restricted.
-It is also illegal to refuse to provide a reasonable accommodation to a disabled individual, unless providing the accommodation would present an undue hardship.
+It is also illegal to refuse to provide reasonable accommodation to a disabled individual unless providing the accommodation would present an undue hardship.

 Retain an Experienced Miami Attorney

-If you were harmed by employment discrimination at a workplace in Miami-Dade County, you should consult a seasoned employment discrimination lawyer at our Miami office.
-To schedule a free consultation, contact Phillips & Associates by calling (866) 229-9441 or completing our online form.
+To schedule a free consultation, contact Phillips & Associates, PLLC by calling (866) 229-9441 or completing our online form.
 We represent clients on a contingency fee basis, which means that we do not ask for fees unless we successfully secure a settlement or verdict for a client.

 Discrimination Lawyer Success